MaxGiting/atom-language-smarty/README.md

 # language-smarty package

 Smarty syntax highlighting and snippets.
-A direct convertion from Sublime Text
+A direct conversion from Sublime Text

 ### Note
 This package like other Smarty grammars will not automatically set the grammar to Smarty for .tpl files.
 You must edit 1 line in the default HTML grammar to allow this grammar to be assigned automatically.